omersha/omersha.github.io/_posts/2015-12-15-pointless-topology-via-abstract-nonsense.md

 I\rightarrow 1_Z$ and unit $\eta:1_Q\rightarrow I\circ C$ such that
 $1_C=\epsilon C\circ C\eta$ and $1_I=I\epsilon\circ\eta I$.
 The counit
-$\epsilon$ is trivial: $C\circ I:Z\rightarrow Z$ is $1_Z$ (it takes an integer, "cast it" as a rational number and ceil it, and it's trivially monotone).
+$\epsilon$ is trivial: $C\circ I:Z\rightarrow Z$ is $1_Z$ (it takes an integer, "casts it" as a rational number and ceils it, and it's trivially monotone).

 As for the unit $\eta$, the functor $I\circ C:Q\rightarrow Q$ ceils a rational number, and "casts it" back to $Q$, and it maps $x\le y$ to $\lceil